Ken-Mens/AI_Agent_II/README.md

+🏠 AI Interior Design Agent
+This project implements a multi-step AI Agent designed to generate interior design concepts for every room in a user-provided floorplan, based on a specified design style.
+The agent is driven by a Streamlit UI for easy interaction.

-Features
+🌟 Features
+Streamlit UI: Provides a simple web interface for uploading floorplans and submitting design styles.

 Multimodal Input: Accepts a visual floorplan image and a text design style prompt.

-Iterative Design: Generates up to 5 distinct images, one for each major room identified in the floorplan (e.g., Living Room, Kitchen, Bedrooms).
+Iterative Design: Generates up to 5 distinct images, one for each major room identified.

 Custom Tool Integration: Uses a custom tool (save_design_data_to_database) to structure and save generated design details (furniture, color palette, style) after each image is created.

 Guardrails: Employs an input guardrail to ensure the user's floorplan is valid and the design request is appropriate.

-Secure Output: Saves all generated images to a local output/ directory.
+Secure Output: Saves all generated images to a local output/ directory and displays them in the UI.

 🛠️ Setup and Installation
 1. Clone the Repository